alonnov/IoT-NAS/README.md

-# IoT UDP Communication System
+# IoT device based NAS

 A distributed storage system that uses UDP communication between a master node and multiple IoT minion devices.
 The system implements a Network Block Device (NBD) interface for storage operations with fault tolerance through backup minions.